marcoscunchillos/UOC-Master-Bioinformatics/README.md

 ---

-> 🔬 **Research Goal:** This repository aggregates coursework and technical projects developed during my Master's studies.
+> This repository aggregates coursework and technical projects developed during my Master's studies.
 All exercises, pipelines, and algorithms are specifically contextualized around **Exposomics, Environmental Epidemiology, and Medicine Research**.

 ---